SummerSlam (2015): Aftermath

-After winning the WWE United States Championship and retaining the WWE World Heavyweight Championship against John Cena, Seth Rollins was confronted and attacked on the following night's Raw by a returning Sting, who grabbed the WWE World Heavyweight Championship belt, signalling a challenge for the title.
+After winning the WWE United States Championship and retaining the WWE World Heavyweight Championship against John Cena, Seth Rollins was confronted and attacked on the following night's Raw by a returning Sting, who grabbed the WWE World Heavyweight Championship belt, signaling a challenge for the title.
 The match was set for Night of Champions.
 Jon Stewart also revealed that he had interfered on behalf of Rollins in order to prevent Cena from tying Ric Flair's record of World championships, who Stewart is a huge fan of.
 Stewart was confronted by Flair, who told him that he doesn't mind having his record tied or broken by someone who he respects, and John Cena hit Stewart with an Attitude Adjustment before leaving.
-A rematch for the United States Championship was granted by The Authority as they stated that all championship titles will be on the line, forcing Rollins to defend both titles back-to-back at Night of Champions, at which he lost the United States Championship to Cena but defeated Sting to retain the WWE World Heavyweight Championship.
+A rematch for the United States Championship was granted by The Authority as they stated that all championship titles will be on the line, forcing Rollins to defend both titles back-to-back at Night of Champions.

 Following the controversial loss to The Undertaker, Brock Lesnar and Paul Heyman called out The Undertaker for one last match that night but instead Bo Dallas appeared and attempted to convince Lesnar to start "Bo-lieving".
-Lesnar responded by delivering a number of German suplexes on Dallas, and ending the beatdown with an F5 before leaving.
+Lesnar responded by delivering a number of German suplexes on Dallas, and ending the beatdown with an F-5 before leaving.
 At Night of Champions, a Hell in a Cell match to settle the feud between Lesnar and Undertaker was scheduled for Hell in a Cell.

 After Roman Reigns and Dean Ambrose's victory over The Wyatt Family, a rematch was booked the following night on Raw.
 Midway through the match, a mysterious man (later revealed to be Braun Strowman) interfered on behalf of The Wyatt Family.
-The new Wyatt Family challenged Reigns and Ambrose to a 6-man tag match at Night of Champions.
-Reigns and Ambrose refused to reveal their partner until right before the match; their mystery partner was Chris Jericho, who passed out to Strowman's bear hug.
-Thus, The Wyatts defeated them.
+The new Wyatt Family challenged Reigns and Ambrose to a six-man tag match at Night of Champions.
+Reigns and Ambrose refused to reveal their partner until right before the match.